 - 1 teaspoon matcha powder (optional)

-- ¼ cup 60ml olive oil or sunflower oil
+- ¼ cup (60ml) olive oil (or any neutral liquid oil like canola, vegetable or sunflower oil)

 - 1 large egg at room temperature